WebWeWant/webwewant.fyi/pages/wants.md

   - nav
 ---

-Here is a run-down of all of the "wants" submitted as part of this program.
+Here is a run-down of the {{ collections.wants.length }} "wants" submitted as part of this program.
 Check ’em out and if there’s something you want, [send it in](/#submit)!